+Ever wondered about why some companies have logos with E?
 It’s finally the end of the week and time for another Friday Feature.

-Looking at the eBay logo’s bright primary colours were a far cry from the Death Bar, these and the uneven letters suggesting fun and energy.
+Looking at the eBay logo’s bright primary colours.
+A very far cry from the Death Bar, these and the uneven letters suggesting fun and energy.
 The way they overlap is meant to suggest the togetherness of the eBay community, while the Y was capitalised instead of the B in order to stop it looking like a roadblock in the middle of the logo design.

-2. EA, once better known as Electronic Arts, started out in 1982 as Amazin’ Software.
+Second example in logos with E, EA, once better known as Electronic Arts, started out in 1982 as Amazin’ Software.
 The Electronic Arts logo was fairly simply, featuring the company name below a segmented overlapping cube, sphere and pyramid.
 The contemporary EA logo is simpler still, the stylised letters of the company name enclosed within a simple solid circle.

-4. The ESPN (Entertainment and Sports Programming Network) logo is another example of iconic simplicity.
+We have arrived at, The ESPN (Entertainment and Sports Programming Network) logo is another example of iconic simplicity.
 Having been the same since 1985, the capitalised letters of the ESPN are still united – or, perhaps more accurately, divided – by the same distinctive horizontal line.

-Next up will be F, so if you have any suggestions for logos or companies that start with this letter then don’t hesitate to post them on our Facebook page or else tweet them to us at @thelogocompany with the #fridayfeature hash tag.
+Next up will be letter F, so if you have any suggestions for logos or companies that start with this letter then don’t hesitate to post them on our Facebook page or else tweet them to us at @thelogocompany with the #fridayfeature hash tag.